 Not to mention, research has show that higher reps taken to failure can be just as effective for muscle growth as higher weights and fewer reps.

 - You should aim for 2-4 sets of 10-25 reps.

 Single leg hip bridges work all of the posterior chain muscles from your neck all the down your feet.
 Although, it primarily targets the lower body, core and back muscles.
 Learn about the anatomy of muscles involved in this bodyweight movement.

-- Hamstrings – The hamstrings is a three-headed muscle group consisting of semitendinosus, semimembranosus, and biceps femoris.
-Located on the back of the upper leg opposite the quads, they function to extend the hips and flex the knees.
-The short head of the biceps femoris only crosses the knee joint and not the hip like the other two muscles.
+- Hamstrings – Not having quite the same resume as the quadriceps, the hamstrings are still a big and strong group of muscles, composed of semitendinosus, semimembranosus, and biceps femoris.
+On the other side of the thigh opposite the quads, hamstrings function in reverse to them extending the hips and flexing the knees.
+Not to mention, the short head of the biceps femoris only crosses the knee joint while the others don’t.

 Being a bodyweight based exercise, hip bridges are better when you can make them more challenging.
 The hip bridge (straight leg) improves upon the basic glute bridge by requiring more flexibility and strength requirements, making it a healthy butt building movement.

 We hope this guide will prepare and challenge you to include a popular weight-free exercise in your leg workouts and to take advantage of the more advanced variations to advance your progress.